ajhenley/gitbook/meaningful_names.md

 Often a name describes the type of data stored in a particular variable.
 For instance, a variable may be one of three simple data types: an integer, a real number or a character.
 You should pick a name that describes the variable.
 For example, if you need three numbers, number1, number2 and number3 are more meaningful than A, B and C. However taxRate, income, and nmbrDependents are even better names.

-If more than one word is used in the name of a variable, then underscores are useful as word separators, for example sales_tax and word_count.
-If an underscore is not desirable, then words can be joined together with the use of a capital letter as a word separator, for example salesTax and wordCount.
+If variable consists of more than one word, use underscores as word separators, for example **sales_tax** and **word_count**.
+If you don't want an underscore, then words can be joined together with the use of a capital letter as a word separator, for example salesTax and wordCount.
 The latter is more common and is known as Camel Case.

 Most programming languages do not tolerate a space in a variable name, as a space would signal the end of the variable name and thus imply that there were two variables.